Sobha Surendran: Elections

+In 2004 By-Election in Wadakkancherry Assembly Constituency due to resignation of Adv.
+V Balaram of Indian National Congress, Sobha Surendran contested as BJP candidate against A.C Moideen of CPI(M) and K. Muraleedharan of Indian National Congress and came third with 10,643 votes.

+In 2006 Legislative Assembly Election, Sobha contested from Ponnani Assembly constituency against Paloli Mohammedkutty of CPI(M) and M.P Gangadharan of DIC and came third with 13810 votes.

+In 2009 By-Election in Ernakulam Assembly Constituency due to resignation of K Sudhakaran, Sobha Surendran contested against Dominic Presentation of Indian National Congress and PN Seenulal of CPI(M) and came third with 7,208 votes.

+In 2011 Legislative Assembly Election, Sobha contested from Puthukkad Assembly constituency against C. Raveendranath of CPI(M) and K. P. Vishwanathan of Indian National Congress and came third with 14,425 votes.

+In 2014 General Election, Sobha contested the Palakkad constituency and came third against M.B Rajesh of the CPI(M).
+In 2009 BJP got 68,804 votes and in 2014 BJP got 1,36,587 votes in Palakkad, increasing the BJP's vote percentage by 6.3%.

-In 2016, there was a close contest and she came second with 40,087 votes.
+In 2016 Legislative Assembly Election, there was a close contest and she came second with 40,087 votes.

 Sobha, as the party's state general secretary, was then contesting both legislative assembly and general elections on a BJP ticket.

 Over the years her election results have been improving the party vote share.

-In 2019, Sobha contested the Attingal constituency and came third against Adoor Prakash of the Indian National Congress.
-In 2014 BJP got 92000 votes and in 2019 BJP got 248000 votes in Attingal.
+In 2019 General Election, Sobha contested the Attingal constituency and came third against Adoor Prakash of the Indian National Congress.
+In 2014 BJP got 92,000 votes and in 2019 BJP got 248,000 votes in Attingal.

-In 2021, for the Assembly election, Sobha Surendran contested the Kazhakkoottam constituency in the Thiruvananthapuram district and lost to Kadakampally Surendran CPI(M) candidate.
+In 2021 Legislative Assembly Election, Sobha Surendran contested the Kazhakkoottam constituency in the Thiruvananthapuram district and lost to Kadakampally Surendran CPI(M) candidate.